Properties of juniper tree

 Precautions and toxicity of the juniper

 This is especially remarkable in case of essential oil.
-(More information about juniper toxicity in the listing above)
+(More information about juniper toxicity)

 OTHER USES OF JUNIPER